 For information about clinical trials conducted in Europe, contact:

-The Rare Diseases Clinical Research Network (RDCRN), funded by the National Institute of Health (NIH) and the Office for Rare Diseases Research (ORDR), is sponsoring The Porphyrias Consortium, which will focus on the inborn errors of heme biosynthesis, the Porphyrias.
-It is bringing together senior porphyria experts at six academic institutions, the American Porphyria Foundation (APF), and industry to carry out clinical studies and clinical trials to accelerate the development of improved diagnosis and treatment for the patients with these rare diseases.
+The Rare Diseases Clinical Research Network (RDCRN), funded by the National Institutes of Health (NIH) and the Office for Rare Diseases Research (ORDR), is sponsoring The Porphyrias Consortium, which focuses on the Porphyrias.
+The Consortium brings together senior porphyria experts at six academic institutions, the American Porphyria Foundation (APF), and industry to carry out clinical studies and clinical trials to accelerate the development of improved diagnosis and treatment for the patients with these rare diseases.

 For more information:

 The Porphyrias Consortium of the Rare Diseases Clinical Research Network

 Christiansen AL, Aagaard L, Krag A, Rasmussen LM, Bygum A. Cutaneous Porphyrias: Causes, Symptoms, Treatments and the Danish Incidence 1988-2013.
 Acta Derm Venereol.
 2016; [Epub Ahead of Print]

 Di Pierro E, Brancaleoni V, Granata F. Advances in Understanding the Pathogenesis of Congenital Erythropoietic Porphyria.
 Br J Haematol.
 2016; 173:165-379.